 Based on the comments received, the Department finds that providing notice to the distribution companies will benefit customers by providing the distribution companies with sufficient time to prepare for and respond to customer questions.
 As noted by RESA, the distribution companies, however, do not need all of the information provided in the Department Notification of Assignment in order to perform their limited role of preparing customer service staff to respond to customer inquiries.
-Therefore, the Assigning Supplier must submit a notice of assignment to each distribution company ("Distribution Company Notification of Assignment") identifying customers in the distribution company's service territory affected by the assignment.
+Therefore, the Assigning Supplier must submit a notice of assignment to each distribution company ("Distribution Company Notification of Assignment.
+The Distribution company Notification of Assignment.
 The Distribution Company Notification of Assignment must contain the following information: